 Professional Development Fund

 The Professional Development Fund is money the University has reserved for the professional development of staff and Academic and Administrative Professionals (AAPs).
 The program will fund competitively awarded grants of up to $1,250 for individuals or up to $2,000 for groups.
-The granted funds will provide for professional development opportunities that are not covered by the Tuition Assistance Program (TAP) or budgeted departmental funds.
+The granted funds may be used for professional development opportunities that are not covered by the Tuition Assistance Program (TAP) or budgeted departmental funds.

 Grants will be awarded for professional development activities to be completed in the two halves of the fiscal year.
-The application timeiline for each period is as follows:
+The application timeline for each period is as follows:

-- March 1 - April 15: applications accepted
+- March 1 - April 15: grant application period

-- July 1 - September 30: applications accepted
+- August 1 - September 30: grant application period

 Submit the application by the deadlines listed above.